 the work attempts to depict landmass movement and geological process as found along the Jurassic Coast World Heritage Site.
 Naturally, this depiction is not a scientific reconstruction of these processes in sound; rather, an imaginative response to these forces as perceived by the composer and amplified by the individual contributions of the performers. […] The successions of strata are documented through sound in the piece and these culminate in an imaginary journey along the coast, travelling west to east, before the landslide event occurs, setting the scene as it were for the catastrophic landslide (blockslide) that occurred at Blindon on Christmas Eve, 1839.

-The forces used to bring sturzstrom to life are modest, essentially drawing on just two timbres, voice & percussion; the vocal parts comprise a choir & orator, while the percussion focusses on pebbles, with two distinct rhythmic strands plus a ‘pebble choir’, charged with creating an assortment of textures.
+The forces used to bring sturzstrom to life are modest, essentially drawing on just two timbres, voice and percussion; the vocal parts comprise a choir and orator, while the percussion focuses on pebbles, with two distinct rhythmic strands plus a ‘pebble choir’, charged with creating an assortment of textures.
 In truth, though, despite the fact that it’s built upon a huge quantity of text, the entire work is textural.
-Unfolding in highly contrasting sections, sturzstrom is a veritable litany of vocal effects; glissandi, whispers, bellows, humming, speech & singing accompany, intermingle with & collide against the bangs & scrapes of the pebbles, all notated in a semi-aleatoric way that lends a (semi-) unpredictable aspect to sturzstrom‘s inner voice, & thereby makes its textures more naturalistic.
-Almost never is the underlying text allowed to be heard clearly, & this too heightens the overall effect; words occasionally can be half-heard somewhere, briefly evocative but instantly lost in the melée.
-Only when the orator’s speaks—the rest of the performers falling more-or-less silent—is the text clearly heard, & i must admit to being ambivalent about these sections; while the conclusion is rather poignant, the earlier passages felt over-long & a disruption both to the work’s momentum as well as to its effective nebulous timbres.
+Unfolding in highly contrasting sections, sturzstrom is a veritable litany of vocal effects; glissandi, whispers, bellows, humming, speech and singing accompany, intermingle with and collide against the bangs and scrapes of the pebbles, all notated in a semi-aleatoric way that lends a (semi-) unpredictable aspect to sturzstrom‘s inner voice, and thereby makes its textures more naturalistic.
+Almost never is the underlying text allowed to be heard clearly, and this too heightens the overall effect; words occasionally can be half-heard somewhere, briefly evocative but instantly lost in the melée.
+Only when the orator’s speaks—the rest of the performers falling more-or-less silent—is the text clearly heard, and i must admit to being ambivalent about these sections; while the conclusion is rather poignant, the earlier passages felt over-long and a disruption both to the work’s momentum as well as to its effective nebulous timbres.

-To some extent, its community project limitations prevent it from aspiring to the kind of terrifying tectonics of Xenakis, but as an exercise in raw energy that enables young & old alike, regardless of musical background, to engage fully with contemporary music, sturzstrom is an admirable & exhilarating enterprise.
-It will be performed again (in rather less lugubrious surroundings) on 8th July at Poole Lighthouse & 27th July on Weymouth Beach, together with the other three commissioned pieces; details here.
+To some extent, its community project limitations prevent it from aspiring to the kind of terrifying tectonics of Xenakis, but as an exercise in raw energy that enables young and old alike, regardless of musical background, to engage fully with contemporary music, sturzstrom is an admirable and exhilarating enterprise.
+It will be performed again (in rather less lugubrious surroundings) on 8th July at Poole Lighthouse and 27th July on Weymouth Beach, together with the other three commissioned pieces; details here.
 More information about sturztrom can be found in Marc’s blog about the work, here.
-My recording of the première—which in some ways is as rough as the piece itself(!)—can be downloaded below.